 With the added benefit of GPS, you could take this one to your workouts or jogging.
 The SmartTrack feature is one of its kind and can prove convenient as you won’t switch to running or swimming every time you do it.
 The Charge 4 could also give smartphone notifications and lets you control Spotify with ease.

 Fitbit with connected GPS

-This is what we would call a jewellery tracker.
+This is what we would call a jewelry tracker.
 The Luxe carries a luxurious design while keeping the minimalism of a tracker.
-It comes with comes an AMOLED display that produces vibrant colours.
+It comes with comes an AMOLED display that produces vibrant colors.
 Even though Luxe values luxury, it comes with all the essential health monitoring sensors and goodies.

-The premium design and the ability to customize might make this the favourite for many fashion enthusiasts looking for a tracker.
+The premium design and the ability to customize might make this the favorite for many fashion enthusiasts looking for a tracker.
 You could take this anywhere with your phone attached.
-And the device can make use of your smartphones GPS to give precise information regarding your workouts and daily routines.
+And the device can make use of your smartphone’s GPS to give precise information regarding your workouts and daily routines.

 - Earn Active Zone Minutes as you progress toward...

 - Use 24x7 heart rate to track resting heart rate &...

 Here comes the pocket-friendly tracker from Fitbit.
 Inspire 2 is aimed at those who want a tracker without putting a hole in their wallet.
 Inspire 2 provides you with necessary health information such as heart rate and breath rate.